 1 cup peppermint

 – If horse won’t eat this (both parsley and peppermint are ‘meh’), drizzle a bit of molasses over the herbs.
-Also offer some chamomile separately for the colic-prone horse.
+You can also offer some chamomile separately for the colic-prone horse, if you wish.

 I give 1/2 cup of an herbal blend each day, sprinkled on top of their vitamin/mineral pellets.
 All 4 of my equines love to eat their herbs this way.

 Another way to create your own herbal blends, or expand your ideas for what might work well for your horse, is to look at what others are doing.

 Wendals Herbs is a UK company with a USA branch, that produces some of the best quality herb blends I’ve ever seen.
 Before I started buying my herbs in bulk and mixing them myself, I bought Wendals’ products for my horses.